 Part 2 — General

-4. Exemptions to “child-related work” — Schedule 1
+4. Exemptions to “child-related work” (Schedule 1)

 The work described in Schedule 1 is prescribed under section 6(3)(b) as work to which section 6(1) does not apply.

-5. Prescription of Class 2 offences — Schedule 2
+5. Prescription of Class 2 offences (Schedule 2)

 An offence against a provision of another jurisdiction listed in Schedule 2 is prescribed under section 7(2)(c) to be a Class 2 offence.

-6. CrimTrac prescribed as a “criminal records agency” — s.
-34(1)
+6. CrimTrac Agency prescribed as a “criminal records agency” (s.
+34(1))

 (1) The CrimTrac Agency is prescribed as a criminal records agency under paragraph (c)(ii) of the definition of “criminal records agency” in section 34(1).